smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 #### 12th to 16th March

 * Added gender and investigation to maps;
-* Support for user defined styles in maps
+* Support for user defined styles in maps;
+* Investigate adding gender filter to Styling - not possible
+* Fixed regex C style comment remover stack overflow issues.

 ## In progress (March/April 2018):